Awards Policy

 Certificates of Appreciation

 1. A notice should be placed in the first BNSC Bulletin of the year calling for nominations for Certificates of Appreciation.
-At the discretion of the committee a nomination can be made at a later date
+At the committee’s discretion, a nomination can be made at a later date.

-2. Nominations (must have a seconder) should be sent to the secretary and forwarded to the General Committee.
-This can be done via email or at a later meeting and a vote taken.
+2. Nominations (which must have a seconder) should be sent to the secretary and forwarded to the General Committee.
+This can be done via email or at a later meeting, and a vote can be taken.

 3. The Certificate of Appreciation Award will take the form of a framed certificate indicating in summary the recipient’s achievements and contributions to the club.